rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-Now you can handle this newly introduced case in the RepositoryList component by passing the entry as {{% a_blank "computed property name" "https://developer.mozilla.org/my/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names" %}} to the `updateQuery` function.
-Instead of passing the `updateQuery` function directly to the FetchMore component, it can be derived from a higher-order function which is needed to pass the new `entry` property.
+Now you can handle the new case in the RepositoryList component by passing the entry as {{% a_blank "computed property name" "https://developer.mozilla.org/my/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names" %}} to the `updateQuery` function.
+Instead of passing the `updateQuery` function directly to the FetchMore component, it can be derived from a higher-order function needed to pass the new `entry` property.

 {{< highlight javascript "hl_lines=5 16" >}}
 const RepositoryList = ({